fabpot-graveyard/event-dispatcher/doc/00-Introduction.markdown

 It's a good way to make your code more flexible.
 It's also a great way to make your code easily extensible by others.
-Third-party code listens to specific events by registering PHP callbacks and the dispatcher called them whenever your code notifies these events.
+Third-party code listens to specific events by registering PHP callbacks and the dispatcher calls them whenever your code notifies these events.

 ### Fast